-WHEN IS IT APPROPRIATE TO USE A MIRANDA VIOLATION DEFENSE IN A LOS ANGELES CRIMINAL CASE?
+WHEN TO USE A MIRANDA VIOLATION DEFENSE IN A CRIMINAL CASE

 I am more than happy to discuss your case with you and let your know if you have a chance to keep your statements out of your criminal case.

-DO THE POLICE ACTUALLY HAVE TO READ YOU YOUR MIRANDA RIGHTS IF YOU ARE FACING CRIMINAL CHARGES IN LOS ANGELES?
+DO POLICE ACTUALLY HAVE TO READ YOU YOUR MIRANDA RIGHTS?

 Surprisingly law enforcement does not ever have to read you your Miranda rights.
 However, if you are in custody and they are asking your questions that could cause you to incriminate yourself and they do not read you your Miranda rights, then they will not be able to use your answers against you in a later proceeding.

 Unfortunately my clients tell me that the police get statements from them all of the time and do not read them their rights.
 Then the police lie about how they got the statement and if there is no video or audio it is very difficult to convince the judge they are lying.

 I have spent twenty five years fighting cases and arguing against my client’s statements coming in against them.
 My client’s own words are usually the most powerful evidence against them.

 Because it is so difficult to keep these statements out, it is best not to make them in the first place.
 But if you did, I invite you to go over your case step by step and we can discuss the strategy that works best for you.
 I will give you my opinion in an honest straight forward manner.